-• The Department published G02-05 Interactions with Youth and Children policy on 29 December 2023.
-The Department is developing a plan for drafting and implementation of a training for all Department members.
+• The Department plan for drafting and implementation of a training for all Department members G02-05 Interactions with Youth and Children policy is being developed.

 - CPD and the City will continue collaborating on the finalization and future implementation of its new Youth Interventions Pathways program. - Once the policy for CPD and the City is completed a training will be developed on Youth Interventions Pathways.